Horses

 Horse grass is not cow grass

-Most horses in the Netherlands graze in pastures that are suitable for intensive cattle farming.
+Most horses in pastures that are suitable for intensive cattle farming.
 Those pastures have been seeded with grass seed mixtures containing perennial ryegrass with a high feed value.
 That perennial ryegrass is excellent for cows, which need a lot of protein for their milk production.
 Horses, however, need grass with a low fructan (sugar) concentration and a high effective fibre content.
 Horse Master® consists of grasses specifically selected to meet horses’ needs.

 Grass